 Jon Harper Postgame Press Conference - Lady Bears vs. Quinnipiac

-Jon Harper embarks on his third season at Missouri State and 15th coaching alongside his wife and head coach Kellie in 2015-16.
-Assisting in all aspects of the program, Harper has mentored three players to a total of eight all-Missouri Valley Conference selections, including two-time first-team pick Kenzie Williams and 2016 MVC Player of the Year and Defensive Player of the Year Tyonna Snow.
+Jon Harper embarks on his fourth season at Missouri State and 16th coaching alongside his wife and head coach Kellie in 2016-17.
+Assisting in all aspects of the program, Harper has mentored players who have earned a total of eight all-Missouri Valley Conference selections, including two-time first-team pick Kenzie Williams and 2016 MVC Player of the Year and Defensive Player of the Year Tyonna Snow.

 While at North Carolina State from 2009-13, Harper tutored four different players to a combination of all-Atlantic Coast Conference, all-ACC Freshman, all-tournament honors and a league Freshman of the Year award.
 Harper helped a team that was predicted to finish ninth in the ACC to a fifth-place finish and NCAA Tournament berth in 2010, as well as a pair of WNIT appearances his final two seasons.